Our Lady of La Salette: Background

 In 1846, the village of La Salette consisted of eight or nine scattered hamlets.
 The population was about 800, principally small farmers with their families and dependents.

 The apparition

 On Saturday 19 September 1846, around 3 p.m., two young shepherds, Mélanie Calvat (or Mélanie Mathieu), aged just under 15, and Maximin Giraud (sometimes called Mémin, and, by mistake, Germain), 11 years old, guarded their herds on a mountain near the village of La Salette-Fallavaux (department of Isère).
 On the evening, they said to their masters that they had seen a lady in tears who had spoken to them.
-Widow Pra (also known as widow Caron), mistress of Mélanie, thought that they had seen the Blessed Virgin and the children were urged to tell the priest of La Salette everything.
-They did it the next day, Sunday morning.
+Widow Pra (also known as widow Caron), mistress of Mélanie, believed that they had seen the Blessed Virgin and the children were urged to report everything to the priest of La Salette.
+They did so the next day.
 The priest wept with emotion, took notes and, again in tears, described what had been told to him, in his sermon.